Amber Gray: Career

 In 2021, Gray appeared in the Amazon limited series The Underground Railroad as Gloria Valentine.

 Gray plays the role of Ajax on the 2024 concept album by Lin-Manuel Miranda and Eisa Davis, Warriors.

 In April 2025, it was revealed that Gray would star in the world premiere of the A Wrinkle in Time musical at Washington, D.C.'s Arena Stage.

 On June 16, 2025, it was announced that Gray would appear as Elmire alongside Matthew Broderick, Bianca Del Rio, and Francis Jue in a new production of Tartuffe at the New York Theatre Workshop.

+On March 26, 2026, Gray began playing the character Riff Raff in The Rocky Horror Show on Broadway.
+She is expected to stay through the full run of the show.

 Personal life

 Gray's partner is Galen Hamilton, whom she began dating in 2011.
 They have two children.